mt-ag/jar-module-maven-plugin/README.md

 All needed jar are copied in one directory to update the automatic modules to be real modules.
 After that the call to jlink is possible.

-The other option is to generate
+The other option is to generate an installer for windows, macOS, linux or an image.
+It uses the javapackager and it's required tools.
+Only available for Java 9 and 10 of Oracle JDK.
+Not in Open JDK.

 # Requirements
 Java version 9 or newer.